 Klepper reportedly was aware of and signed off on the land taking when he was secretary of the board.
 He is not being accused of a crime or of breaking the law.
 He is being charged with not doing the due diligence necessary as a board member at that time.

 The accusation was made by Marina Peterson of Bristol, a frequent BCWA critic who heads the East Bay Patriots organization.
-She made the accusation in a comment she posted to a blog she posted on the Bristol-Warren Patch on Tuesday afternoon.
+She made the accusation in a comment she posted to a on Tuesday afternoon.

 “The possible nomination of Allan Klepper as Chairman of BCWA should not move forward due to the appearance of prior irregularities during his prior term as BCWA Secretary.

 During the mid 1990's, an eminent domain land taking was signed off by Mr. Klepper in his capacity as BCWA Secretary on behalf of a company owned by a prior BCWA Board member.
 The details of this land taking show that the property was flipped by the ex-board member via a company owned by this ex board member resulting in a substantial financial gain.

 It has been alleged that at the time, Mr. Klepper was sufficiently aware of the background details to have questioned this transaction.

 This may represent an ethics violation that may still be investigated under the Bristol County Water Supply Act.

 The record of this event, and the possible investigation that could occur under the Act, appears to question the viability of Mr. Klepper's candidacy as Chairman of the BCWA Board.”